 Also every country of the world wants a share of the American market pie.
 So, because of high competition, goods reach the American customers at relatively very low prices.
 I remember many years back, seeing, well stitched men’s shirts from Bangladesh, selling for $2 per piece in New York.
 How cheap can a shirt be than this price.
 All countries must have dollars if they want to import essential goods and petroleum products.

 Thus America benefits both ways.
 It gets surplus dollars from the world over for safe keeping and its citizens get best of the goods at lowest of the prices.
-This creates a productive cycle of high consumption and
+This creates a productive cycle of high consumption andsupply of goods making America the richest country in the world.
+And to know that American fiscal deficit runs into trillions of dollars.
+The Afghan war is consuming billions of dollars.

 But the Americans are not worried, as it will continue to receive dollars, estimated to be at the rate of $2 billion per day from other countries for safe keeping.
 Such is the trust in them, that nearly 40 countries of the world have their gold holdings in the American Federal Banks.
 No doubt that the Americans are enjoying life by being great spenders.